Smart-LaSDPC/device-simulator/README.md

 https://mosquitto.org/download/

-## Step 01: Download the simulator folder that contains the next python scripts
+## Step 01: Download the simulator folder that contains the following Python scripts
 ### main.py: Initialize the mosquitto broker with a configuration file (mosquitto.conf).

 `$ python3 main.py`

-### simplesensor.py: Initialize a sensor simulator where this generates aleatory values of temperature and humidity
+### simplesensor.py: Initialize a sensor simulator that generates aleatory values of temperature and humidity

-To exec, this script uses the next command we need to install paho module for python.
+To execute this script.
+First, we need to install the Paho module using the following command:

 `$ pip install paho-mqtt`